Jor66453/StorageSTS/README.md

 })

-GameTab:CreateButton({
-    Name = "Unlock VIP Club",
-    Callback = function()
+-- Define a function for better organization local function unlockVIPClub()
     local workspace = game:GetService("Workspace")
     local ClubBlock = workspace:FindFirstChild("ClubBlock")

     if ClubBlock then
         ClubBlock:Destroy()
     else
         warn("ClubBlock not found!")
     end
 end

+-- Create the button
+GameTab:CreateButton({
+    Name = "Unlock VIP Club",
+    Callback = unlockVIPClub,
 })

-local Rayfield = loadstring(game:HttpGet('https://sirius.menu/rayfield'))()

-if not Rayfield then
-    warn("Rayfield failed to load!") else
-    print("Rayfield loaded successfully.")
-end
+-- You can add more code below this comment
+-- ...

-if currentGameId ~= correctGameId then
+elseif currentGameId ~= correctGameId then
-    -- Show a notification with Yes and No buttons if Rayfield and Rayfield.Notify then
     Rayfield:Notify({
         Title = "Wrong Game",
         Content = "Wrong game.
 Script will NOT load.
 Go to Survive The Slasher.", Duration = 3600,
         Image = nil,
         Actions = {
             TPtogame = {
                 Name = "Go To Survive The Slasher", Callback = function()
                     -- Teleport the player to the game with ID 1022605215 local TeleportService = game:GetService("TeleportService")
                     TeleportService:Teleport(1022605215, game.Players.LocalPlayer)
                 end
             },
             Stay = {
                 Name = "Stay Here",
                 Callback = function()
                     -- Do nothing, stay in the current game end
             }
         }
     })
-    else
-        warn("Rayfield or Notify function is nil, skipping notification.") end end
+end